estuary/flow/site/docs/concepts/web-app.md

 **2:** Enable, Disable, and Delete buttons.
 These actions will be applied to the selected table rows.
 Choose **Disable** to temporarily pause the flow of data, **Enable** to resume, and **Delete** to permanently remove the materialization(s).

 **3:** Filter materializations by name.
-Type a catalog prefix or unique materialization name to return materializations that match your query.
+Type a catalog prefix, unique materialization name, or connector name to return materializations that match your query.

 Materialization names follow the pattern `prefix/unique-identifier`, with `prefix` supporting multiple layers of nesting.
 You can search for any part of this full materialization name.
 You can also use the `*` wildcard.
 For example, if you have a materialization called `acmeCo/logistics/anvil-locations`, you can find it by filtering for `acmeCo*locations`.

+Unlike capture names, materialization names don't contain the connector name, but you can still filter them by connector.

 **4:** Shard status indicator.
 Shows the status of the primary task [shard](./advanced/shards.md) that backs this materialization.